LWVPullman/LeagueWebsite/docs/_posts/2025-12-13-Cookie_Exchange_Board_Meeting.md

 Let’s wrap up the year with good company, good conversation, and very good cookies.

 Saturday, Dec 13th, at 9:30-11:30 am.
-All Members will be emailed meeting location.
+All members will be emailed meeting location.

 We have a “Board of the Whole” so all members are encouraged to attend.
-Please look for an email sent to members prior to each board meeting.
-If you are not a member and would like to attend as a guest please email for more information.
-LWVPull@yahoo.com
+If you are not a member and would like to attend as a guest please email for more information. [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com)

-#pullman #pullmanwa #pullmanwashington #wsu #gocougs #pullmanlocal #lwvpullman #whitmancounty #localcommunities #leagueofwomenvoters #lwvwa #nonpartisan #supportingdemocracy #communityresources #defendingdemocracy

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2025-12-06-Cookie_Exchange_Board_Meeting.jpg)